Wilkes University: Eugene Shedden Farley Library

 In 1968, Wilkes College dedicated the newly constructed Eugene Shedden Farley Library and named it after the college's first president.
 The library initially contained four special collection rooms - dedicated to Admiral Harold Stark, Eleanor C. Farley, Gilbert McClintock, and Wyoming Valley residents of Polish heritage.
 The Polish room was designed by Stefan Mrozewski in the Zakopane Style, and Stefan Hellersperk carved the furniture.
 The first Norman Mailer Room was dedicated in 2000, and the second Norman Mailer Room and Collection were dedicated in October 2019.
 The Harold Cox Archives room, which houses the Wilkes University Archives, was dedicated in 2004 and 2013.
 As of 2019, the library contained 200,000 books and bound journals, 75,000 electronic journals, and 430 newspaper and journal subscriptions, as well as circulating technology like iPads and laptops.

 Academics

-Wilkes University has a 14 to one student to faculty ratio and with over 50 percent of classes having fewer than 20 students per class.
-The university is accredited by the Middle State Association of Colleges and Schools and has also received accreditation from various professional accreditation associations for individual degree plans.
-The university offers majors in science, education, engineering, business, and liberal arts for undergraduate and graduate students.
+Wilkes University offers majors in science, education, engineering, business, and liberal arts for undergraduate and graduate students.
 The academic programs at Wilkes University are divided among three colleges: